-When was the last time you had your hearing test?
+When was the last time you had your hearing tested?

 The hardest part of hearing loss is that it’s often a gradual process, which means that it often goes unnoticed.
-Over time, as you feel that your hearing is normal with no benchmark to test against, your hearing may have suffered and be at a lot lower capacity than it used to be.
+Over time, while you may have felt like your hearing is normal with no benchmark to test against, your hearing may have suffered and be at a lot lower capacity than it used to be.
 That’s why it is recommended that you have a regular hearing test at a hearing care center.

-At Acadian Hearing center’s, we’ve helped to greatly improve the lives of hundreds of Southwest Louisiana’s residents.
-If you have a concern about your or a loved ones hearing health, you have questions around hearing aids, or you simply need some advice, we’re here to help.
+At Acadian Hearing’s centers, we’ve helped to greatly improve the lives of hundreds of Southwest Louisiana’s residents.
+If you have a concern about your or a loved ones hearing health, you have questions regarding hearing aids, or you simply need some advice, we’re here to help.